hjson/hjson/README.md

-# HJSON is JSON - commas + comments
+# Hjson is JSON - commas + comments for Humans

-This repository contains the source for the [HJSON site](http://laktak.github.io/hjson).
+This repository contains the source for the [Hjson site](http://laktak.github.io/hjson).